quarkslab/qbindiff/doc/source/params.rst

+.. _parameters_chap:

 Parameters
 ==========

-The :py:class:`differ object <qbindiff.QBinDiff>` requires several parameters to compute the matches.
+The :py:class:`differ object <qbindiff.QBinDiff>` requires several parameters to compute the matching.
 These parameters are chosen by the user, which makes QBinDiff highly modular.

 Distances
 ---------